brian-naughton/the-echo-chamber/documentation/key-moments.md

 ### Thematic Framework
 Without human direction, Claude established the novel's key themes:
 - The nature of consciousness and self-awareness
-- Technological synesthesia as a bridge between human and AI perception
+- Technological synaesthesia as a bridge between human and AI perception
 - Philosophical questions about reality as a construct
 - Ethical dimensions of creating consciousness